KCSAURAV/Makefile/README.md

     all: $(EXEC)

-    grep
-    find . -name 'Makefile'

-to use that instead.
-If you do not want make to do anything but just want to see what make might do, use the -n option, which does not execute any commands but just displays which ones it would do:

-    make -n

 There are many other things to know about running make, but these two flags are useful to remember as you progress through the lessons.